DevExpress/devextreme-documentation/concepts/05 UI Components/TreeView/00 Getting Started with TreeView/10 Customize Node Appearance.md

+Use the [itemTemplate](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#itemTemplate) property to specify a template for all nodes as done in this tutorial.
+If you need to add a template for a specific node, use the [template](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#template) node's property.
+It will override the global template.

-You can use additional fields to customize node appearance.
+You can also use additional fields to customize node appearance.
 For example, you can enable the [expanded](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#expanded) field for those nodes that should be expanded on startup, as shown in the code below.
-Similarly, you can use the [template](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#template) field to specify a template for individual nodes.

-As an alternative to individual templates, you can set an [itemTemplate](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#itemTemplate) for all nodes.
-The following code demonstrates this use case:

 ---
 ##### jQuery